All Waterpik® Water Flossers include:

 The motor and pump cause a stream of pressurized, pulsating water to flow from the reservoir through the tip and into the mouth.

 The targeted stream of water removes plaque, food particles, and bacteria in a way that’s more effective, more comfortable, and easier than traditional string floss.
 The pulsating action also stimulates gum tissue for added health benefits.

-If you don’t like string floss, don’t floss often, or find string floss hard to use, a water flosser can be the answer.
+If you don’t like string floss, don’t floss often, find string floss hard to use, or want a deeper clean, a water flosser can be the answer.

 For daily home care, dentists recommend:

 Although water flossing reaches areas that tooth brushing can’t, it is not a replacement for brushing your teeth.
-Rather, it is an alternative to string floss, interdental brushes, or floss threaders to remove plaque and debris that brushing leaves behind.
+Rather, it is used as an alternative or in addition to string floss, interdental brushes, or floss threaders to remove plaque and debris that brushing and string flossing leave behind.

 The correct technique is the key.
 Unlike string floss, you don’t need to look in the mirror or hold your mouth open wide.

 To use a water flosser, place the flosser tip in your mouth, close your lips most of the way, and lean over the sink.
 Then turn the power on.
 As you floss along the gumline and between your teeth, allow the water to empty from your mouth into the sink.